Key Points

 As stated above, a fractional factorial DOE design is one of several approaches to designing and carrying out an experiment to determine the effect that various levels of your inputs will have on your outputs.
 The purpose of the DOE is to determine at what levels of the inputs will you optimize your outputs.

-For example, if your output is a thickness of coating to be applied to a metal sheet, and your primary process variables are speed, temperature, and viscosity of the coating, then what combination of speed, temperature, and viscosity should you use to get an optimal and consistent thickness on the metal sheet?
+For example, if your output is the thickness of the coating to be applied to a metal sheet, and your primary process variables are speed, temperature, and viscosity of the coating, then what combination of speed, temperature, and viscosity should you use to get an optimal and consistent thickness on the metal sheet?

 The experimentation using all possible factor combinations is called a full factorial design, and the minimum number of experiments you would have to do is called Runs